“Breathing Freely Without A Care. Now You’ve Entered The Genius Lair.”

 often leading me to doze off in class.
 As a student, I consistently slacked off

 and remained indifferent to the extent possible.
+I never had any idea what they were talking about nor why.

 I don’t have any wondrous